Traveling to Hawaii and Interisland

 - Vaccination Webinars

-SAFE TRAVELS FORM
+SAFE TRAVELS PROGRAM

 Travelers are encouraged to enter their information, details and COVID-19 test result in advance of their flight.
 Once their health information is entered 24 hours before departure, travelers receive a QR code via email.
 The QR code on their mobile device or printed on paper gets scanned by the airport screener upon arrival.